-Dr. William Donald Kelley contended this cancer protocol had a 93 percent cure rate on newly diagnosed cancer patients, even including pancreatic cancer and liver cancer.
-How could it be that successful?
-The Kelley enzymes strip the unique protein coating off of cancer cells so the immune system can identify and kill the cancer cells.
+Dr. William Donald Kelley contended this cancer protocol had a 93 percent cure rate on cancer patients, even including pancreatic cancer and liver cancer.
+The Kelley theory is that enzymes strip the unique protein coating off of cancer cells so the immune system can identify and kill the cancer cells.

 Dr. Kelley and his practitioners treated more 33,000 patients, claiming a 93 percent success rate for those who came to him before — not after — chemotherapy, radiation, or surgery.
 For those with a predicted life expectancy of about three months, he said that a well-designed nutritional program would yield “slightly better than a 50-50 chance of survival.”
 For those with a very advanced disease, given less than three months to live, he claimed a success rate between 25 and 35 percent.

 Dr. Kelley, and Beard before him, believed to defeat cancer you don’t create some new method of defense that does not mimic the human body, you create a method of defense that acts like the human body, and the body uses pancreatic proteolytic enzymes in the natural fight against cancer.
-What makes enzymes function well in the body are trace minerals and hormone balance, so Dr. Kelley provided support for both in his program.
-Dr. Kelley always said you have to bring the body back to homeostasis; that does not entail large dosages of strange items being put into the body.
+What makes enzymes function well in the body are trace minerals and hormone balance, so Dr. Kelley designed his protocol to support both.
+Dr. Kelley always focused on the process of regaining homeostasis; that does not entail large dosages of strange items being put into the body.
 What does he mean by that?

-High-dose Vitamin C can disrupt enzyme function.
-That is why Dr. Kelley did not use high dose Vitamin C. He did believe the body needed plant enzyme function, so he endorsed and recommended high-dose juicing of specific vegetable combinations, and he worked to rebuild the glandular function of the body with glandular supplements, until the body could provide its own glandular support.
+High-dose Vitamin C can reportedly disrupt enzyme function.
+That is why Dr. Kelley did not use high dose Vitamin C in his protocol.
+He did believe the body needed to harness plant-based enzymatic function, so he endorsed and recommended high-dose juicing of specific vegetable combinations, and he worked to rebuild the glandular function of the body with glandular supplements, until the body could provide its own glandular support.

 Dr. Kelley saw a close correlation between diabetes and cancer and treated both in a similar fashion.
-Anyone who came to Dr. Kelley with cancer often had diabetes, and both were cured with his program.
-Dr. Kelley believed you had to detox very aggressively.
+Dr. Kelley believed you had to detox the body very aggressively.
 He believed you could not aggressively kill cancer cells in a body already full of toxins or you contributed to a state of cachexia.

 So part of his program was an aggressive detox program, done in sequence, very carefully.
 He said you should wait six months before doing a gallbladder flush or you may put a patient into a healing crisis they cannot handle.

-The Kelley Protocol is not just taking enzymes but is a complete program that evaluates all aspects of a person with metastatic disease like cancer.
-It should be combined with a major cancer treatment, generally the Cellect-Budwig protocol.
+The Kelley Protocol is not just taking enzymes but is a complete program.
+It should be combined with a major cancer treatment.

-Why would it be important to combine the enzymes with the Cellect-Budwig protocol?
-It should be clearly understood that the success the Kelley Metabolic Protocol had was with cancer patients who were newly diagnosed.
-Typically, cancer patients who have had significant chemotherapy, radiation, and/or surgery have had fewer successes.
+Why would it be important to combine the enzymes with another cancer treatment protocol?
+It should be clearly understood that the touted success the Kelley Metabolic Protocol had was with cancer patients who were newly diagnosed.
+Typically, cancer patients who have had significant chemotherapy, radiation, and/or surgery have had fewer successes, according to Dr. Kelley.

 ‘One Man Alone'

-Dr. Nicholas Gonzalez's book One Man Alone covers many of the worst Stage IV cancer patients Dr. Kelley helped cure with his program.
+Dr. Nicholas Gonzalez covers many of the worst Stage IV cancer patients Dr. Kelley treated with his program.
 The five years of study of the Dr. Kelley program convinced Dr. Gonzalez to follow the lead of Dr. Kelley, who died on Jan.
 30, 2005.
 His Metabolic Nutrition Group is still active, however.